Sunday, May 6, 2012

 Gabe, The Mother Hen!

 Gabriel—Gabe to his friends—is our 120-pound Great Pyrenees livestock guardian dog.
-He’s a big, lumbering, majestic puff of white fur who’s supposed to keep predators at bay and patrol the property with stoic determination.
+He’s a big, lumbering, majestic puff of white fur who keeps predators at bay and patrols the property with stoic determination.

 But somewhere along the way, Gabe missed the memo and decided he’d rather raise chickens Especially chicks.
 Gabe loves chicks.

-We’ve found him curled up in the brooder more times than I can count, flat on his side like a big fluffy polar bear with tiny fluffballs hopping over him like he’s the world's warmest jungle gym.
+We’ve found him curled up in the brooder area more times than I can count, flat on his side like a big, fluffy polar bear while tiny puffballs hop over him like he’s the world’s warmest jungle gym.
 If he thinks they’re cold, he’ll gently nose them under the heat lamp.
 He doesn’t bark.
 He doesn’t fuss.
-He just supervises, babysits, and occasionally sighs like he’s disappointed no one brought him a juice box for his efforts.
+He just supervises, babysits, and occasionally sighs like he’s disappointed no one brought him a juicy steak for his efforts.

 Gabe?
 Not so much.

 Gabe will carry his dearly departed chicken around like a fragile relic.
 He won’t eat it.
 He won’t bury it.
-He just walks the yard with it in his mouth like he’s trying to protect it from further harm—or maybe give it a proper sendoff.
-We’ve never been entirely sure if he ever eats it or just reluctantly sets it down when hunger finally reminds him he’s still a dog.
+He just walks the yard with it in his mouth, as if he’s trying to protect it from further harm—or maybe give it a proper send-off.
+We’ve never been entirely sure if he eventually eats it or just reluctantly sets it down when hunger finally reminds him he’s still a dog.

-Gabe was laying in the corner of the barn and wouldn’t move.
+Gabe was lying in the corner of the barn and wouldn’t move.
 At all.
-Which isn’t all that unusual—he’s not exactly a high-performance machine.
-He actually pretty laid back, except when a predator is near.
-After some persistent calling and bribery failed, DH finally walked over and gave his giant, fuzzy backside a push.
+Which isn’t exactly unusual—he’s not what you’d call a high-performance machine.
+He’s generally pretty laid-back, except when a predator shows up, then he's all business.
+After some persistent calling and bribery failed, Jim finally walked over and gave his giant, fuzzy backside a push.

 And that’s when we saw it.